Creating Your Project

 Step 6: Enable Developer Mode

-Navigate to the <root>/carbon
+- Navigate to

 .

-Step 7: Create a New Project in Your IDE
+Step 7: Create Plugin Project

 When prompted to choose a framework, select .NET Framework 4.8